JustNewsNC/ECE309-UNO/README.md

     ###Known issues with the program

         1) Players can see previous player's hands in the terminal history.
 (Unable to delete terminal history)
         2) The program is limited to 4 players.
-(A standard UNO deck is fit for up to 4 players, and this program only utilizes one deck.)
+(A standard UNO deck is fit for up to 4 players, and this program only utilizes one deck)
         3) Readibility and general UX could use further improvement.